freedomtrain/freedomtrain/README.md

 <h3 id="bkmrk-extractive-approache" class="p1"></h3>
 <p id="bkmrk--4"></p>

-Community Assets
+<h1 id="Community Assets">Community Assets</h1>

-How do we move from a constant need for growth and resource extraction, towards an economybased on democracy, justiceand sustainability?
+<p>How do we move from a constant need for growth and resource extraction, towards an economybased on democracy, justiceand sustainability?</p>
-With FreedomTrainthe strategy is clear: shifting ownership structures at all levels.
+<p>With FreedomTrainthe strategy is clear: shifting ownership structures at all levels.</p>
-The FreedomTrainCommunity Empowerment Platform has been developed with an understanding that a more equitable, sustainable, and democratic system must be based on a pluralistic landscape of cooperative ownership and cooperative governance.
+<p>The FreedomTrainCommunity Empowerment Platform has been developed with an understanding that a more equitable, sustainable, and democratic system must be based on a pluralistic landscape of cooperative ownership and cooperative governance. </p>
-Global Community Ownership of assets, services, and enterprises are held collectively by FreedomTrain Cooperatives either directly or through representative structures.
+<p>Global Community Ownership of assets, services, and enterprises are held collectively by FreedomTrain Cooperatives either directly or through representative structures.</p>
-Communityownership of railways,road networks, naturalresources, and bankinghelped build the infrastructure, institutions, and technologiesof the mid-twentieth century consensusand the mixedeconomy of socialdemocracies.
-Today, community ownershiponce again has a keyrole to play in laying the foundationsfor a transformativeand prosperous economy.
+<p>Communityownership of railways,road networks, naturalresources, and bankinghelped build the infrastructure, institutions, and technologiesof the mid-twentieth century consensusand the mixedeconomy of socialdemocracies.
+Today, community ownershiponce again has a keyrole to play in laying the foundationsfor a transformativeand prosperous economy. </p>

-FreedomTrain Cooperatives will be funded to createand acquire digitaland realworld assets.
+<p>FreedomTrain Cooperatives will be funded to createand acquire digitaland realworld assets.
 These assetswill have a wide rangefrom technologyinfrastructure to real worldinfrastructure.
-Allassets thatare created oracquired willbe ownedwholly or partially by FreedomTrain Cooperatives.
+Allassets thatare created oracquired willbe ownedwholly or partially by FreedomTrain Cooperatives.</p>
-Asset creation, acquisitionand purchaseswill be fully fundedor subsidized by the FreedomTrain Community Asset Fund.
+<p>Asset creation, acquisitionand purchaseswill be fully fundedor subsidized by the FreedomTrain Community Asset Fund. </p>
-Whenever possible FreedomTrainwill repatriate landto the indigenousand diasporacommunities.
+<p>Whenever possible FreedomTrainwill repatriate landto the indigenousand diasporacommunities. </p>